kamil-engineer/recipe/README.md

 ## What i Learned

 - Building responsive layouts with Flexbox and Grid
-- Styling sections and elements (headings, lists, buttons)
+- Styling sections and elements (headings, lists)
 - Writing semantic HTML
-- Adding simple interactive effects (hover, buttons, optional light/dark mode)
 - Organizing a project and publishing it on GitHub

 ## Author